gracepratt/cawildfire/docs/project.md

 habitats](https://www.sciencenews.org/blog/wild-things/wildfires-are-unexpected-threat-california-condors)
 in the future.

-Again, I will start by plotting the critical habitat over the
+Again, I will start by plotting the critical habitat over the raster.
-    raster.

-    ## Variable "layer.2" contains positive and negative values, so midpoint is set to 0.
-Set midpoint = NA to show the full spectrum of the color palette.

 ![](project_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->